Why should I use an advisor to sell my business?

 In selecting an investment banking firm (that’s what we’re called), we strongly recommend looking at their record of national and international record and transactions.
 It’s one thing to say you have the reach.
 It’s another to have the record to demonstrate it.

-Heritage is a founding member of M&A International Inc., an international organization with offices worldwide.
-We have 650 dealmakers in 46 offices in 41 countries on every continent except Antarctica.
+Heritage is a founding member of M&A International Inc., now Oaklins International with offices worldwide.
+We have 800 dealmakers in 60 offices in 40 countries on every continent except Antarctica.
 This gives you national and global reach and resources.
 Heritage’s offices are located in northeast Florida, but our operating range extends across the U. S. and around the world.
 We have advised clients in buying or selling companies throughout the U. S., Europe, and Asia.
 We communicate daily with our colleague firms keeping us up to the minute on market and transaction trends in every economic area of the world.

 As an example of our international reach, Heritage recently completed a very large and successful transaction involving three continents.
 We sold our client’s U.S. company to a well known publicly traded European company and its subsidiary in Asia.
 We can bring this reach to your transaction.